stevenalexander/stevenalexander.github.io/_posts/cms/2019-11-19-github-pages-cms-with-netlify-cms.md

 This was actually quite simple, it's added using a single page application put on a HTML page that uses JavaScript to call GitHub API, so you just need to add HTML/JS/Config to your static site and configure Netlify/GitHub authentication.

-1. Add [Netlify-CMS](https://www.netlifycms.org/docs/add-to-your-site/) to github pages repo,
+1. Add [Netlify-CMS](https://www.netlifycms.org/docs/add-to-your-site/) to github pages repo
 2. Create your `/admin/config.yml` for your site and using GitHub for authentication/authorisation and your
 3. Create a GitHub OAuth app used by your CMS
 4. Setup [Netlify account](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/) and site settings